-

 The manager is the leader of the team and is responsible for organizing practices, setting lineups, and teaching the fundamentals of baseball.
 While some prior knowledge of baseball is helpful, it is not required.
 We have many resources available for both first-time and experienced managers.
 Check out our Coaches Corner, which has official Little League practice plans and plenty of other resources for Managers.

-To protect our pitchers’ arms, Managers in A-Ball and above are required to furnish an up-to-date Pitching Eligibility Tracking Form at every game.
+To protect our pitchers’ arms, Managers in A Ball and above are required to provide an up-to-date Pitching Eligibility Tracking Form at every game.
 In the event of an on-field injury, Managers should complete an Injury Incident Report Form within 24 hours and email it to their Commissioner.
-Managers are responsible for uploading the results of games to SportsEngine.
+Managers are responsible for uploading the results of games to SportsConnect.

 Assistant Coach